The Story of My Experiments with Truth: Reception

 The autobiography is noted for its lucid, simple and idiomatic language and its transparently honest narration.
 The autobiography itself has become a key document for interpreting Gandhi's life and ideas.

 In his essay "Reflections on Gandhi" (1949), George Orwell argued that the autobiography made clear Gandhi's "natural physical courage", which he saw as later confirmed by the circumstances of his assassination; his lack of feelings of envy, inferiority, or suspiciousness, the last of which Orwell thought was common to Indian people; and his lack of racial prejudice.
 Noting the circumstances of the book's serialisation, Orwell argues it "is not a literary masterpiece, but it is the more impressive because of the commonplaceness of much of its material."
 Orwell found the book to indicate that Gandhi "was a very shrewd, able person who could, if he had chosen, have been a brilliant success as a lawyer, an administrator or perhaps even a businessman."

 In a 1998 interview, Gujarati writer Harivallabh Bhayani mentioned this work as the most important work, together with Govardhanram Tripathi's Saraswatichandra, to have emerged in Gujarat in the last 50 years.

 Influences

-Gandhi wrote in his autobiography that the three most important modern influences in his life were Leo Tolstoy's The Kingdom of God Is Within You, John Ruskin's Unto This Last, and the poet Shrimad Rajchandra (Raychandbhai).
+Gandhi wrote in his autobiography that the three most important modern influences in his life were Leo Tolstoy's The Kingdom of God Is Within You (1894), John Ruskin's Unto This Last (essays 1860, book 1862), and the poet Shrimad Rajchandra (Raychandbhai).